sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 export LD_LIBRARY_PATH=${ODBCSYSINI}/lib:$LD_LIBRARY_PATH
 ```

-If this location needs to change, make sure to update _redshift_cas.settings_ and _redshift_saserver.sh_ before building the images.
+If you need to change locations, make sure to update the redshift_cas.settings and redshift_saserver.sh files before you build the images.

 #### Teradata

-Before you can use the access-teradata addon you need to get the compressed zip file that contains the Teradata Tools and Utilities.
-Once you have this file, rename it to _teradata.tgz_ and place it in `sas-container-recipes/addons/access-teradata/`.
+Before you can use the access-teradata addon you need to get the compressed ZIP file that contains the Teradata Tools and Utilities.
+After you have this file, rename it to teradata.tgz and place it in sas-container-recipes/addons/access-teradata/ directory.

 The Dockerfile expects that the teradata.tgz file is in the current directory and has the following structure:

 ```
 |__TeradataToolsAndUtilitiesBase